Updated April 8, 2026

 11. Emergency toilet paper

-For cheaper packing organizers, cruise dollar store aisles for cloth pencil cases, filing materials, and bags designed for cosmetics and laundry.
+For cheaper packing organisers, cruise dollar store aisles for cloth pencil cases, pouches, filing materials, and bags designed for cosmetics and laundry.
 Repurpose packaging (e.g., zippered sheet or pillow case packet, plastic envelope) or look for other alternatives around the home or in the workplace.
-Ziploc® and other zip-top bags are really handy as packing organizers, but they’re prone to rip when subjected to the rigours of travel.
-Plus they’re hard on the environment when discarded.
-Try reinforcing them with duct tape.
-The lifespan of a swimsuit bag was extended using this approach.
-Seventy hours after a morning swim and a flight home from Singapore, my damp swimsuit was in perfect condition in its airtight bag.
+Ziploc® and other single-use zip-top bags are handy as packing organisers, but they’re prone to rip when subjected to the rigours of travel.
+And they’re hard on the environment when discarded.

 13. Empty storage containers